I have to admit that after last year, I started to dislike hostels. It was a hit-or-miss experience.

 The ambiance is inviting and friendly.
 They make it easy for you to meet guests by having a communal dinner every night.
 Breakfast time is also a good time to meet people.
 I met at least 10 people, excluding staff and work exchange volunteers, during my stay.

 The staff all speak English and most are locals.
-If my girl Valentina is there, she will give you great tips for Lake Garda and Northern Italy.
+If Valentina is there, she will give you great tips for Lake Garda and Northern Italy.

 Breakfast is free.
 Consists of plain yogurt, bread, coffee, juice, cereal, etc. The only thing I ate was plain yogurt.
 Added fruits that I purchased from the nearest grocery store with raw honey (from home).

 There is a cooking demonstration every night.
 Dinner is 5 euros with a drink.
-It’s a communal style.
 They don’t add any meat to their dishes.